-As noted in section 5, the Association is legally structured as a group with a single subsidiary USMIA and an interest in the Britannia cell within Hydra.
+As noted in section 5, the Association is legally structured as part of a.
 For the purposes of capital and risk management, however, the 'group' is considered as a single entity.

 However, if the Association were to be considered as a standalone legal entity, there would be two significant 'group risks' in the form of the reinsurance exposure to USMIA and Hydra and the location of group capital held by USMIA and Hydra.
 In addition, although the surplus funds in Boudicca do not form part of the Association's 'own funds' for Solvency II purposes, those funds nevertheless form a significant part of the Association's economic capital and are considered as part of the group capital and risk management strategy.